ajeyln/python_learn_forever/readme.md

 <h1 align ="Center"> MODULES and TECHNIQUES </h1>

+## Background

-This repository containg the information about various types of Python Modules, Techniques, which may required for configuration of Web Development and Cloud Technology. <br />
+This repository contains the information about various Python modules, key-concepts and Editors <br />
+These informations help me to improve my python scripts standards and some concepts ease my work on the various concepts related to Web Development, Cloud Technology etc. <br />

 ## Content

-Based the priority Module and Techniques , I have created 4 folders

-* **BASIC**
+The Repository contains the following folders

+[x] Panadas -  Python Module for working with Data frames and The folder contains my notes and exercises for your reference.. <br />
-[x] PANDAS  <br />
+[x] pep8 -   <br />
-[x] PEP8 - The file is created based on the link [Naming Convesion](https://www.youtube.com/watch?v=Sm0wwmEwqpI&fbclid=IwAR1Q78KGJyPS1arHwc0NGT6LFX1mYiZ54Km5jFhaAyCM6PCQXLnhcTr_F6g) <br />
+[x] visual_studio_editor - The file is created based on the link[Visual Studio Code Tutorial](https://www.udemy.com/course/learn-visual-studio-code/learn/lecture/12524810#overview)
 [ ] Custom Moduling
 [ ] PDB - Python debugging <br />
 [ ] PYTHON ENVIRONMENT - concept and hands-on <br />